santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/No-Input-Troubleshooting.md

 Ensure that you have selected a time range in the input preview.
 Choose Select time range, and then enter a sample duration before testing your query.

-#Malformed input events causes deserialization errors
+#Malformed or InValidData input events causes deserialization errors
 Deserialization issues are caused when the input stream of your Stream Analytics job contains malformed messages.
 For example, a malformed message could be caused by a missing parenthesis, or brace, in a JSON object or an incorrect timestamp format in the time field.

 When a Stream Analytics job receives a malformed message from an input, it drops the message and notifies you with a warning.
 A warning symbol is shown on the Inputs tile of your Stream Analytics job.
 The following warning symbol exists as long as the job is in running state: